NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Terrain detection caused more issues than expected.
 The main issue came from getting the rotation of the terrain.
 Converting from a rotation vector to euler angles was a process that ended up taking a long time to get right.
 However, the main problem came from doing the pose estimation.

 Semi recently, OpenCV was updated to include a new method for pose estimation, deprecating the old method.
 This new method was not as well documented as a result.
 The new method also added some levels of complexity.
 Previously, OpenCV had a dedicated function for pose estimation.
 Now, this functionality was moved into solvePnP.
 This made the research done prior on implementing pose estimation redundant.
 Eventually, a workaround was produced that allowed for the correct rotation to be found.

-#todo("A description of how HSV space works and why it's used here would be very useful")

 == Game Board Representation